 “Anarchy is the only slight glimmer of hope.”
 Mick Jagger

-In the 21st century yoga has gone do-gooder.
+In the 21st century yoga has flipped over onto its head.
 It has gone the voice on a soapbox.
 It has gone bully pulpit.
 It’s gone do-gooder.

 It has lost its mind.